-With 3 older kids (the youngest are 15 yr old twins) our Christmas traditions have evolved over the years, but many things have remained the same.
-Each year I’m always surprised how important some of our simple traditions are for our kids.
+With three older kids (the youngest are 15 yr old twins) our Christmas traditions have evolved over the years, but many things have remained the same.
+Each year I’m always surprised by how important some of our simple traditions are for our kids.

 A friend of mine introduced me to a fun new Christmas tradition several years ago.
 Her kids have special pillowcases that they use only on Christmas Eve!
 I thought it was such a clever idea and decided to incorporate the idea into our family Christmas eve traditions.